n3vrmr/datto-item-vault/README.md

 Indicates whether the item has been masterworked or not.
 If an Armor piece is masterworked, all of its attributes (stats) will be increased by 2.

 ## masterwork_trait (string)
 Only non-null in case the item is a Weapon.
-Indicates which attribute of the weapon is the masterwork on that weapon.
+Indicates which weapon attribute (stats) is the masterwork on that weapon.
 If the previous column holds a value of `True`, this attribute is increased by a value of 10.
 This value is automatically added to the stats of a Weapon.

 ## craftable (bool)
 Only non-null in case the item is a Weapon.
 Indicates whether a Weapon can be crafted or not.